-Stephan Schmidt's research interests concern the social, economic, and political context of environmental, design, and land use planning and decision-making.
-His current projects include a quantitative land use change analysis of the impacts of regional growth management in Germany; an empirical estimation of metropolitan spatial structure in Germany; an analysis of the role of local neighborhood leadership in land tenure formalization in Moshi, Tanzania; and an analysis of the impact of Wildlife Management Areas and community based natural resource management in Tanzania.
-In addition, he recently received funding from the Institute for African Development for a pilot project titled Building Spatial Data Collection and Research Capacity for Sustainable Development.
+Stephan Schmidt's research interests concern land use patterns and processes.
+His current projects include: a quantitative land use change analysis of the impacts of regional growth management in Germany; an empirical estimation of metropolitan spatial structure in Germany; an analysis of the role of local neighborhood leadership in land tenure formalization in Moshi, Tanzania; and an analysis of the impact of Wildlife Management Areas and community based natural resource management in Tanzania.
+In addition, he received funding from the Institute for African Development for a project titled Building Spatial Data Collection and Research Capacity for Sustainable Development.
 The purpose of the project is to improve the capability of partner institutions in East Africa to gather data, conduct spatial analysis, monitor and evaluate programs and projects, and ultimately improve decision making.
-Click here for a link to the project page below.
+Visit the project page below.
 He received a Ph.D. in planning and policy development from Rutgers University.

 - Podcast Looks at Cities' Impact on Environmental Problems